-- Fill out the volunteer application and submit online.
+- Fill out and submit the online volunteer application below

 Counselors In Training (Seasonal Summer Position) – Are you good with kids and have free time in the summer?
 Being a CIT (counselor-in-training) is a great way to get service hours, prep for a real counselor position and just have fun!
 Junior Marine Biologist summer camp takes place June-August, in one week sessions.
 CIT positions are from 9am-4pm M-F with at least a 3 week commitment.
 Spend your summer snorkeling, playing games, teaching kids and making friends.
 Outgoing personalities are a must!